jonjonrankin/pi-youtube-transcript/README.md

 pi install npm:pi-youtube-transcript
 ```

-Then run `/reload` in pi (or restart).

 ## Usage

-The extension registers a `youtube_transcript` tool that pi agents can call automatically whenever you ask about a YouTube video's content.
+The extension registers a `youtube_transcript` tool that pi agents can call automatically when you ask about a YouTube video's content.

 **Example prompt:**

-> Summarize the transcript of https://youtube.com/watch?v=dQw4w9WgXcQ
+> Use youtube_transcript to summarize https://youtube.com/watch?v=dQw4w9WgXcQ

-Pi will call the tool, fetch the transcript, and work with it.

 ### Supported URL formats